Cooking Ice Cream with Liquid Nitrogen

 Obtaining liquid nitrogen, and other practical aspects.The first step is to obtain a safe way to store LN2.
 The best way is with a vacuum dewar, essentially a large Thermos bottle.
 In addition to being super-insulated, the lid is designed to allow nitrogen gas to safely vent as it slowly boils.

 The dewar I have stores 10 liters of LN2.
 It takes 30-45 days for that quantity to completely boil off, depending on air pressure and temperature.
 The dewar cost about $600.
-There are some smaller ones, about the size of a beer pitcher, that are in the $200-300 range.
+Smaller ones, about the size of a beer pitcher, are in the $200-300 range.
 Thermos bottles and beer coolers do not have adequate insulation to store liquid nitrogen.
 They can also spontaneously crack and leak nitrogen.
 While they can be useful for temporary handling, I don't think any dealer will sell it to you that way.

 I obtain LN2 from industrial gas suppliers like AirGas and Praxair.
 These companies supply many kinds of gases for welding, medical, etc. The cost is about $4.00 per liter.

-You will normally need to have an account with the company before you can purchase from them, and this may take 30 days to establish.
-They don't normally sell to individuals, so if you have a business you will be able to expedite the process.
-Some companies will dispense it on the spot while others will only deliver.
+You will typically need to have an account with the company before you can purchase from them, and this may take 30 days to establish.
+They don't usually sell to individuals, so if you have a business you will be able to expedite the process.
+Some companies will dispense it on the spot, while others will only deliver it.
 Some will want you to leave your dewar overnight.